molevolworkshop/molevolworkshop.github.io/software/computer-lab-intro.md

     ssh moleuser@123.456.789.321

-{% comment %}
-It will then ask for your password which is also on the sticker on the back of your name tag.
-Note: the terminal will not show your password as you type it, but you can trust that what you type is being entered.
-{% endcomment %}

 ### SSH on Windows

 On Windows you should use Git for Windows to access your virtual machine (VM).
 Assuming you've installed Git for Windows, choose **Git BASH** from the **All Programs** section of the **Start** menu.
 This will open a terminal running the shell program bash.